Edictum

 How to use results in rollout decisions

-1. Validate that adapter overhead remains flat before/after contract changes.
+1. Validate that adapter overhead remains flat before/after rule changes.

 2. Confirm enforce mode does not create unacceptable end-to-end latency regression.

-3. Use prompt-vs-contract outputs to justify moving from advisory prompt controls to deterministic contracts.
+3. Use prompt-vs-rule outputs to justify moving from advisory prompt controls to deterministic rulesets.

 Related docs: